Antique and Ancient Sculpture

 This bronze was in permanent exhibition at the Albright-Knox Gallery in Buffalo, which deaccessioned it to refocus on modern art.
 It thus shares with the Guennol lioness the characteristic of having been much loved by the public for many years before its auction.

-Artemis and the stag was sold for $ 28.6M including premium by Sotheby's on June 7, 2007, lot 41, a record at that time for any sculpture at auction.
+Artemis and the stag was sold for $ 28.6M by Sotheby's on June 7, 2007, lot 41, a record at that time for any sculpture at auction.
 It was bought at that sale by Giuseppe Eskenazi, acting for a private collector who made a long time loan of it to the Metropolitan Museum of Art.
 The image shared by Wikimedia with attribution Ana Carina Lauriano ╰★╮ / CC BY features this group displayed at the Met.

 This statue was found by chance in Rome around 1930 on a construction site near St John Lateran.
 It had probably decorated a private hall or garden during the transition period between the Republic and the Empire.